aleesteele/social-network/README.md

 # Social Network
 A mock-social network for holiday enthusiasts.
 I built this at Spiced Academy during week 11 of the 12-week course on Javascript-focused web development.
-Check out a live demo [here](https://aleesteele-social-network.herokuapp.com/) and the rest of my web-development portfolio [here](https://github.com/aleesteele/portfolio).
+Check out the rest of my web-development portfolio [here](https://github.com/aleesteele/portfolio).

 ## Technologies
 - **Language**: Javascript